 Tablet Command supports any iPad with iOS 10.0 or greater.

 Is Tablet Command available on the iPhone or the iPhone App Store?

 Yes!
 We now offer ‘TC Mobile’ for iPhone.
 This app requires a TC Pro credential to be functional.

-We recommend the iPad Air 2, 64GB, wifi + cellular.
-Tablet Command can run on any iPad running iOS 7 or later.
+For best operational performance, we recommend the iPad Pro, wifi + cellular.
+However, Tablet Command can run on any iPad running iOS 10.0 or later.